Discovering Traditional Healing Practices in Bali

 Roommates: Single people may sign up for accommodations desired on a shared basis; roommates can be chosen from other tour members.
 If a roommate is unavailable, the participant will be notified of the adjusted price for a single supplement: $395 extra.

 Deposit: A deposit of $500.00 per person is due at the time of booking.
 Final payment is due 60 days prior to departure.
-Deposit, minus a $275 cancellation fee, is refundable until 60 days prior to departure, after which 4O% will be charged.
+Deposit, minus a $275 cancellation fee, is refundable until 60 days prior to departure, after which 5O% will be charged.
 No refunds will be made after departure.

 Passport, Visa, and Health: A passport, valid six months from date of entry with proof of onward transportation and vaccinations against COVID is required for entry into Indonesia.
 You will need to get visa on arrival, with payment of a $35 fee, which is valid for 4 weeks.
 If you wish to stay longer, apply to the Indonesian Consulate for a 2-month visa prior to arrival..
 Everyone participating in this trip is expected to be in good health and able to walk at least three miles unaided.
+Anyone testing positive for Covid will be released from the tour.

 Trip Organizer/Leader: Madé Surya B.S. is a professional tour organizer and has been leading study tours in Bali since 1986.
 He has translated and worked with scholars and educational film and video crews, including National Geographic.
 The New York Times and CNN.
 He was senior research assistant for several scholarly books relating to the Balinese view of afterdeath.
 He is on the advisory board for Sacred Sites International, and has been a contributor to Hinduism Today.
 Surya has continuously led educational tours to Bali since 1986, and is said by Lonely Planet online travel to be the “top authority on Balinese Healers.“